Curriculum: Bachelor of Business Administration - Marketing

 Credit: 3

 Professionalism and character serve as integrating themes throughout the Lindner College of Business undergraduate programs and the PACE framework.
 This course delves deeply into these themes, as students reflect on their professional experiences.
-The course is comprised of three modules, each with assignments and developmental experiences: diversity and inclusion (race, gender, generational, and disability differences), self-management (emotional intelligence, personal branding, etiquette, respectful communication), and ethics (ethical decision-making, forces that lead to ethical and unethical behavior, concepts of equity in the global 21st community).
+The course is comprised of three modules, each with a major assignment and developmental experiences: leadership (ethics, diversity, communication, leadership styles), self-management (emotional intelligence, personal branding, etiquette), and professional development(portfolio/resume building, networking, interviewing).

 3